Staying motivated to workout can be a hassle, especially when working out from home.

 Using small rewards in order to motivate yourself to workout isn’t a crime.
 In fact, giving yourself a little reward after a workout creates a neurological ‘habit loop’.
 This neurological response increases the likely hood that your workout routine will become a habit.
 Whether its an episode of your favorite TV show or a delicious treat, giving yourself a reward after a hard workout can have amazing benefits.

 Find a Community

 Having a strong and supportive fitness community can help drastically improve your motivation to workout at home.
 Having a few other people who are pursuing the same goals as you can help inspire you to do that workout you have may been putting off.
 Sharing a quick tweet or posting a picture after you complete your workout can help you build a community of supporters.
 When you have someone to share your achievements with, the whole experience becomes more enjoyable.

 Sometimes starting a workout is most of the battle.
 If you really don’t feel like working out, try telling yourself that you will just do half of what you usually do.
 Most of the time, you will end up completing the whole workout anyway because all you really needed to do was get started.

 Motivation is key when it comes to working out at home, and while it can be difficult; hopefully these tips will make the process a little less stressful.
 Finding a routine that you enjoy is one of the best ways to stay motivated, and its worth certainly worth the extra effort.
-If you are interested in learning more about getting motivated to workout at home we offer online fitness coaching that will get you motivated and ensure you receive the best workouts to do in the comfort of your own home.

 Author: Chris Friesen